Page 2 – Creative Workflow & Analysis

 These examples show videos that underperformed compared to my usual Geometry Dash uploads.
 The main reasons tend to be: weaker instant message, less emotional hook, or a topic that isn't currently trending.
 Also, even Geometry Dash videos can fail sometimes if the packaging doesn't "click" fast enough.

-An exception that still performed
+Exceptions that still performed

 What this teaches me

 - Face reactions matter: emotion is a shortcut for attention when people scroll fast.
+But it is not the only path — a strong character, striking visual, or high quality horror concept can do the same job.

-- Clarity wins: if the viewer can’t understand the promise instantly, CTR usually drops.
+- Clarity wins: if the viewer can't understand the promise instantly, CTR usually drops.
+The thumbnail needs to answer "why should I click this?" in under a second.

 - Topic timing matters: GD updates, secrets, and rewards often get pushed more by recommendations.
+Being late to a trend, even with a good video, can cut your reach significantly.

-- Even “good” videos can fail: sometimes packaging or timing is the difference, not effort.
+- Even "good" videos can fail: sometimes packaging or timing is the difference, not effort.
+A video I am proud of can underperform simply because the topic wasn't trending that week.